13 Sep UNL Nursing Program Review

 RN to BSN Program

-The Registered Nurse to Bachelor of Science in Nursing (RN to BSN) program is an online advancement program for Registered Nurses having an Associate Degree in Nursing or a Diploma in Nursing.
+The Registered Nurse to Bachelor of Science in Nursing (RN to BSN) program is an online advancement program for Registered Nurses with an Associate Degree in Nursing or a Diploma in Nursing.
 It integrates fresh approaches from the American Association of Colleges of Nursing, the Carnegie Foundation, The Institute of Medicine, and the Robert Wood Johnson Foundation.
-The curriculum of the RN to BSN program is presented through distance education with courses that are flexible and fits anyone’s schedule.
+The curriculum of the RN to BSN program is presented through distance education with courses that are flexible and fit anyone’s schedule.

 Master of Science in Nursing (MSN)

 The Master of Science in Nursing (MSN) program is an advanced educational program for individuals with a Baccalaureate degree in Nursing.
 The University of Nebraska offers various specialty tracks that will enhance the student’s expertise, expand their skills, and equip them with new credentials to advance their careers.
 Graduates of the MSN program can be a Nurse Practitioner, Nurse Leader or Executive, Nurse Educator Training, Clinical Nurse Specialist, and a Doctoral Researcher, Educator or Administrator.

 The specialty tracks in the Master of Science in Nursing are; Adult-Gerontology CNS/ Acute Care Nurse Practitioner/ Primary Care Nurse Practitioner, Women’s Health, Psychiatric Mental Health, Pediatrics Primary Care, Nurse Leader or Executive, and Family Nurse Practitioner.
 Students who want to teach in the nursing profession can undergo dual training with any of the specialty tracks.
 The curriculum comes in an advanced web-based application that includes asynchronous and synchronous classes.